Margaery Tyrell by Sardag

 Margaery is accompanied by a train of ladies when she arrives in King's Landing to become Joffrey's queen consort.
 Most are either her relatives or the daughters of her father's bannermen, while others are to be her ladies-in-waiting.
 They include Alla, Elinor, and Megga Tyrell; Lady Alysanne Bulwer; Lady Alyce Graceford; Lady Taena Merryweather; Meredyth Crane; and Septa Nysterica.

 Margaery is greeted by cheering throngs of smallfolk when she reaches the capital.
 She is well-loved by the populace of the city as Tyrell men have been giving wagons of food to the starving population in her name before her arrival.
 Margaery and her family have supper with Sansa Stark and discover the truth about Joffrey's nature; Margaery treats Sansa kindly.
 They plan to wed Sansa to Willas Tyrell, but once this plot is discovered by the Lannisters, Lord Tywin Lannister weds Sansa to his son Tyrion Lannister.
 Margaery is present at the wedding feast afterwards and takes pity on Sansa.

 Margaery is wed to Joffrey by the High Septon at the Great Sept of Baelor.
 However, the king dies from poison at the wedding feast.
 It is implied that her grandmother Olenna poisoned Joffrey, but it also stands to reason that Margaery knew of the plot since the poison was placed in the wedding chalice that both were drinking from.

 A Feast for Crows

 In the months after their marriage, Cersei Lannister schemes to dispose of Margaery and the Tyrells, taking advantage of Margaery's claim to still be a maid despite her marriage to Renly.
-This claim may or may not be true as Renly Baratheon was gay and Joffrey died before his bedding.
+This claim may or may not be true as Renly Baratheon was sexually attracted to men and Joffrey died before his bedding.
 Margaery's maidenhead is confirmed to have been ruptured by a septa who inspects her, but Cersei notes that highborn girls often have their maidenheads broken by horseback-riding.
 Cersei has Osney Kettleblack try to seduce Margaery, but she only responds to his advances with nothing but teasing.